indi256s/llm-wiki-template/README.md

-# LLM-Wiki: Personal Exocortex
+# LLM-Wiki

 A template and architecture for maintaining a knowledge base in Obsidian, where AI acts as an editor and writer rather than just a search engine.

 This approach synthesizes ideas from three authors: the core concept of an LLM-wiki in plain Markdown belongs to Andrej Karpathy.
 The semantic directory structure is borrowed from Farzaa.
 The "Lineage" rule (mandatory linking of all facts to source files in `raw/`) is adopted from Brad Groux's methodology.

 No complex RAG pipelines, vector databases, or embeddings.
 The entire wiki is a set of plain text files.
-Modern models with massive context windows (Gemini 1.5/3.1 Pro, Claude 3.5/4.6 Sonnet) can easily ingest millions of tokens at once.
+Modern models with massive context windows can easily ingest millions of tokens at once.
 It's simpler and more reliable to feed them the entire text.

 ## How it works physically